How many times have you found yourself drowned in a pool of queries?

 For a product that is heavily dependent on its users for its functioning, it becomes essential to increase user retention which brings valuable content to the platform.
 These users are the ones who write engaging answers that compel people to return to the platform every time they seek some help.

 Quora uses many features to encourage users to write more and more helpful answers.
 It gives its users the option to follow the people whose answers they like.
-The writers can keep track of the number of followers they have and how many upvotes their answers are getting.
+The writers can keep track of the number of followers they have and how many upvotes their responses are getting.
 The platform also rolls out Top Writers Badges every year, which is displayed on the profile of the recipients when people read their answers.

 Ability to Follow the Topics of Interest: